23 August 2007

 “What do you mean?”

 “I can become a priest and bus driver at the same time.
-So when ever I don’t preach, I can drive people around!”
+So after the mass, I can drive people around!”

-At this point the same guest who first asked the question would initiate “Madam, why would a perfectly normal boy needs to be a priest when there are other more profiting and promising ventures available?”
+At this point, the same guest who first asked the question would initiate, “Ma’am, why would a perfectly normal boy needs to be a priest when there are other more profiting and promising ventures available?”

 “As I said he doesn’t have the competence, he is slow, like a tube-light!”

-“On the contrary “ I said “I know how a tube-light works, there are two input wires, kerosene flows in one, fire flows in another one!”
+“On the contrary,” I said, “I know how a tube-light works, there are two input wires, kerosene flows in one, fire flows in the other!”

-There was a sudden silence.
-The guest won’t know weather to laugh or be serious.
+A sudden silence ensued.
+The guest went berserk, nit knowing whether to laugh or be serious.

 It took him some time to comprehend the whole situation.
-Sheepishly the old man said “Madam, I told him a story in which a village boy thinks that!”
+Sheepishly the old man said, “Ma’am, I told him a story in which a village boy thinks like that!”

 “Well don’t teach him what the village boys think, teach him what Edison proved!”